5 Umbilical Cord Accidents that Can Lead to Birth Injuries

 4. Umbilical Cord Prolapse

 Slightly before delivery, a baby’s umbilical cord may drop into the vaginal canal, putting it in front of the baby.
 While the baby is being delivered, this position will put pressure on the umbilical cord and prevent oxygen from getting to the baby.
-Umbilical cord prolapse is a common cause of umbilical cord compression.
+This condition, known as umbilical cord prolapse, is a common cause of umbilical cord compression.
 This can happen in any birth, but is more common in premature births, pregnancies with multiple babies, and breech deliveries.
-Cord presentation should be looked for after 32 weeks to allow doctors to take precautions.
+Cord presentation, also known as a funic presentation, is a position where the umbilical cord points towards the lower uterine segment or internal cervical os and should be looked for after 32 weeks to allow doctors to take precautions.

 5. Cord Torsion